-I would wager that most people have been avoiding the oil biz for the last while out of fear.
+I would wager that most people looking at Canadian stocks have been avoiding the oil biz for the last while out of fear.
 The decline since 2014 has sent the industry into a whirlwind of lower lows and companies continue to drop off the major exchanges.

 As the saying goes though, it pays to be in the market when others run in fear.
 This is especially true when we are talking about a commodity such as oil.

 Whether you like it or not, our dependance on the product is immense.

 Even with great advancements in more sustainable energy oil won’t be going anywhere any time soon.

 It could be worth picking up a few well positioned companies while the industry as a whole is in a slump and waiting for a rally, much like the drone strike that wiped out 50% of Saudi Arabia’s production.

 Now, everyone is watching oil closely to see how global inventories are going to be affected, how this will impact the price of oil, and in turn the share prices of our Canadian producers.